marcosoares-92/IndustrialDataScienceWorkflow/README.md

 #### After cloning the directory, you can also run the package without installing it:
 1. Copy the whole idsw folder to the working directory where your python or jupyter notebook file is saved.
 - There must be an idsw folder on the python file directory.
-2. In your file run:
+2. In your python file

+Run the command or run a cell (Jupyter notebook) with:

 	`from idsw import *`